Robustness of Decentralised Learning to Nodes and Data Disruption: Related work

-This paper extends the work in~\cite{palmieri2023exploring} along several directions.
+From the robustness standpoint, which is the focus of this work, the closest contributions are ~\cite{ye_decentralized_2021} and~\cite{palmieri2023exploring}.
+The authors in~\cite{ye_decentralized_2021} took into account decentralized FL where machine learning models are trained on edge devices using unreliable communication protocols, specifically UDP.
+They employed a modified version of traditional DSGD, which they call Soft-DSGD that updates model parameters with partially received data.
+The authors show that Soft-DSGD achieves the same convergence rate as standard decentralized methods while being more communication-efficient.
+Numerical results highlight its improved performance in scenarios with unreliable networks.
+However, in their setting, they account for partial communication loss and do not address the issue of client failure.
+To the best of our knowledge, the only work that focuses on node failures in DL from a topological perspective is~\cite{palmieri2023exploring}.
+This paper extends our work in~\cite{palmieri2023exploring} in several directions.
 Firstly, we employ a new strategy for simulating disruptions, ensuring fairer comparisons among different learning configurations by imposing disruptions once the average accuracy of the system reaches a specific target threshold.
 This contrasts with the previous approach, where disruptions occurred at fixed intervals.
 Furthermore, a novel scenario (Case 3) has been introduced, detailing situations where disrupted nodes exhibit a disproportionate proficiency in classifying specific classes of images.
-This setup enables evaluating surviving nodes' ability to retain valuable knowledge provided by disrupted nodes after disconnection.
+With this setup, we evaluate the ability of surviving nodes to retain valuable knowledge provided by disrupted nodes after disconnection.
 Moreover, the paper now includes an analysis of the impact of different centrality measures for selecting nodes to be switched off, as well as a percolation analysis to characterise changes in network connectivity as nodes are removed, detailed in Section 4.2.
-Additionally, for Case 1 and Case, we now consider a more challenging (from the learning standpoint) data distribution.
-Finally, a comparison of the performance of isolated nodes versus the largest cluster has been added to illustrate the robustness of the decentralised learning process in extreme cases following disruption.
+Additionally, for Case 1 and Case 2, we now consider a more challenging (from the learning standpoint) data distribution.
+Finally, a comparison of the performance of isolated nodes versus the largest connected component has been added to illustrate the robustness of the decentralised learning process in extreme cases following disruption.